Zizouz212/SE-Chatbot/README.md

-# FOX 9000, a chat bot for the Stack Exchange chat rooms. #

-A chat bot for the Stack Exchange chat rooms.
-Mainly for the chat.meta.stackexchange.com chat room Shadow's Den, but can also be used in other rooms.

-The bot is licensed under [CPOL (The Code Project Open License) v1.02](http://www.codeproject.com/info/cpol10.aspx).
-You can find a copy of this license in `LICENSE.htm`.
+# KarmaBot #

+This is the repository for KarmaBot, a bot for Open Source Stack Exchange that remembers how many \o/ points you have.

 ### Setup ###

 Before you can use the bot, you need to install some dependencies such as ChatExchange and BeautifulSoup4.
 You can install them by running `setup.sh`.

-You'll also need to rename `ConfigTemplate.py` to `Config.py` and `SecretSpellsTemplate.py` to `SecretSpells.py`.
-Spells are a Shadow's Den feature, but as they are secret, I only post a template here, not the real spells.
+You'll also need to rename `ConfigTemplate.py` to `Config.py`.

 You will also need to add some required configuration data in `Config.py`.
 The comments in that file tell you which values you can add and how to add them.